It turns out that the amount of ‘giving’ in the world has dropped a few points over the last couple of years.

 All in all, depending on how much more you would like to gift, a Life Insurance policy can provide scalable and flexible options that allow you to gift your charity generous amounts throughout your life, and continue your legacy of giving long after you’re gone.

-Some charities that are creating some serious impact locally and globally, some that my client’s support and some that I personally support are Surges for Water, Al Jalila Foundation and the Bill & Melinda Gates Foundation.
+Some charities that are creating some serious impact locally and globally, some that my clients support, and some that I personally support are Surge for Water, Al Jalila Foundation, and the Bill & Melinda Gates Foundation.
 As some of you already know, I am also raising money for The Exodus Road.

 Every year, the Million Dollar Round Table (MDRT) Foundation also brings forward a cause that needs support at the annual MDRT meetings.